Bringing your family

 Students intending to bring their families must advise the University and should familiarise themselves with the policies before making a decision.
 Contact the Australian High Commission Office or Embassy in your home country for more details.

-Schooling for dependents
+Schooling for dependants

 Dependent school-aged children of postgraduate students

 The Western Australian Government provides a limited number of places in government schools for dependent school-aged children of international students enrolled in master's by coursework, master's by research, doctorate and PhD degrees if they meet the criteria set by the Department of Education.
 Please note, your child must be in the country at the time of enrolment.